zepez/zepez.dev/src/content/post/nonovel-io/index.md

 Coincidentally, a while back, I came across an interesting GPT wrapper: [WriteSonic](https://writesonic.com).
 WriteSonic scrapes the web and uses embeddings to write informed articles.
 This seems like an ideal use-case.

-[The articles it generates](https://nonovel.io/articles) are far from perfect, but they are the top ranking pages on Google (aside from the NoNovel homepage), so I'll classify it as a success.
+[The articles it generates](https://nonovel.io/articles) are far from perfect, but they are the site's top ranking pages aside from the NoNovel homepage, so I'll classify it as a success.